Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Which messages are pre-approved?

-• How do we inform employees to ensure consistent communication?
+• How do we inform employees so they communicate consistently?

 A RACI matrix on paper is worthless if no one can apply it under stress.